Ice on the black sand of Diamond Beach

 Day 2 of Four Days in Iceland: The Golden Circle

-Ideally, you should split up your Iceland road trip and drive the Golden Circle over the course of at least two days.
-But if you are like me and don’t have that kind of time, get ready to prioritize.
-Pick a few of the attractions and try to stick to an itinerary.
-I say try because the hardest part of the trip of the trip keeping myself from stopping every five minutes to take photos.
+Ideally, the best way to drive the Golden Circle would be over the course of at least two days.
+But if you are like me and don’t have that kind of time, prioritizing, picking a few of the attractions and sticking to that itinerary, you should be able to see quite a bit.
+The hardest part is not stopping every five minutes to take photos.

-To get the most out of the Golden Circle on limited time, I suggest using the website IHeartReykjavik.com.
-They offer a self drive itinerary that I found very helpful.
+Anther suggestion for getting the most out of the Golden Circle with limited time, is using the website IHeartReykjavik.com.
+The website provides a self-drive itinerary that I found very helpful.
 And while I didn’t follow it precisely, two very useful tips stood out: go early and drive the route in reverse.
 This way you can avoid some of the tour bus crowds.

-Lucky for me, the rain from the day before had cleared.
-No sleet and clear weather would help my limited timeline considerably.
-These were my favorite stops on the Golden Circle.
+Lucky for me, there weren’t many buses or crowds on the Golden Circle that day.
+Plus, the rain from the day before had cleared.
+Clear weather conditions would help my limited timeline considerably.
+Below are some of my favorite stops on the Golden Circle.

 Golden Circle stops on my four day Iceland road trip

-The route I took on the Golden Circle
+My route on the Golden Circle during my four days in Iceland

 Thingvellir National Park